-Bachelor of Technology (B. Tech.
-1 st Year) BTPH107-18 Introduction to Physics in Biotechnology L-3, T-1, P-0 4 Credits Droroquisito (if any): High School knowledge Trerequisite (ii any).
-Then school knowledge introduce the stu magnetic materi ves: The aim and objective of the course on In idents of B. Tech. class to the basic concepts and al, superconductivity and a brief introduction to as per their requirement. d applications of La asers, fibre optics, X-rays, Course Outcom nes: At the end of the course, the student will be able to CO1 Identify and illustrate physical concepts and other wave phenomena. terminology used in n Lasers, fibre optics and CO2 Understand the X-Rays and their applications to the ultrasounds.
-CO3 Understand the importance of wave equation formulation of the same in nature and app preciate the mathematical

-CO4 Appreciate the need for quantum mechanics, wave particle duality, uncertainty principle etc. CO5 Understand the properties of magnetic materials and superconductivity.
+BTPH107-18 Introduction to Physics in Biotechnology L-3, T-1, P-0 4 Credits

+Prerequisite (if any): High School knowledge

+Course Objectives: The aim and objective of the course on Introduction to Physics in Biotechnology is to introduce the students of B. Tech. class to the basic concepts and applications of Lasers, fibre optics, X-rays, magnetic material, superconductivity and a brief introduction to quantum physics, so that they can use these in Engineering as per their requirement.

+Course Outcomes: At the end of the course, the student will be able to

+CO1 Identify and illustrate physical concepts and terminology used in Lasers, fibre optics and other wave phenomena.
+CO2 Understand the X-Rays and their applications to the ultrasounds.
+CO3 Understand the importance of wave equation in nature and appreciate the mathematical formulation of the same CO4 Appreciate the need for quantum mechanics, wave particle duality, uncertainty principle etc. CO5 Understand the properties of magnetic materials and superconductivity.